tmastny/grid/README.md

 source("install-grid.R")
 ```

+*NOTE*: This modifies the loaded `tools` package.
+Restart R to return the tools package to its proper state.

 # Modifications

 To reinstall `grid`, most of the relevant info was removed from `DESCRIPTION`.
 All make files were deleted, and the `man` and `vignettes` directories were removed.
 See the `r-source` `grid` for those files.